-Until March 2021, no bank had ever been prosecuted in the UK for money laundering, although such a prosecution was theoretically possible.
 In March 2021, the FCA charged a bank with the offence of failing to adhere to requirements under the Money Laundering Regulations 2007, which was the legislation that preceded and has now been repealed by the Regulations.
 The bank entered a guilty plea in October 2021, and in December 2021 was fined almost £265 million.
+To date, there have been no convictions or prosecutions of financial institutions under the Regulations.